evenc-io/evencio-studio/README.md

 node scripts/generate-snippet-fonts.mjs
 ```

-This script updates `server/lib/snippet-fonts.ts` and caches downloaded woff2 files in `server/assets/fonts`.
+This script updates server/lib/snippet-fonts.ts and caches downloaded woff2 files in server/assets/fonts.

+## Docs

+- docs/animated-editor-architecture.md - editor architecture notes
+- docs/benchmarks/README.md - Zig/WASM benchmark entry point
+- docs/connector-ecosystem.md - connector strategy and ecosystem notes

 ## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+We welcome contributions.
+Please see our Contributing Guide (CONTRIBUTING.md) for details.

 ## Ecosystem

-Connector strategy and ecosystem notes live in [docs/connector-ecosystem.md](docs/connector-ecosystem.md).
+Connector strategy and ecosystem notes live in docs/connector-ecosystem.md.

 ## Contact

-Yan Malinovskiy — yanmalinovskiy@evenc.io
+Yan Malinovskiy - yanmalinovskiy@evenc.io

 ## License

-This project is **source-available (Fair Source)** under **FSL-1.1-MIT**.
-See [`LICENSE`](./LICENSE).
+This project is source-available (Fair Source) under FSL-1.1-MIT.
+See LICENSE.

-Third-party dependencies and their licenses are listed in [`THIRD_PARTY_NOTICES.md`](./THIRD_PARTY_NOTICES.md).
+Third-party dependencies and their licenses are listed in THIRD_PARTY_NOTICES.md.
 Regenerate with `bun run third-party-notices`.

 ### TL;DR (plain-language summary)

-**Allowed (Permitted Purpose):**
+Allowed (Permitted Purpose):
-- Use, modify, and run locally / self-host for **internal use and evaluation**
+- Use, modify, and run locally / self-host for internal use and evaluation
-- Use for **non-commercial education** and **non-commercial research**
+- Use for non-commercial education and non-commercial research
-- Use as an **agency / consultant** to deliver professional services for a client who is using the Software under these terms
+- Use as an agency / consultant to deliver professional services for a client who is using the Software under these terms

-**Not allowed (Competing Use) without a commercial license:**
+Not allowed (Competing Use) without a commercial license:
-- **Offering** this editor/SDK/template system **to third parties** as part of a **commercial product or service**
+- Offering this editor/SDK/template system to third parties as part of a commercial product or service
-- Shipping a hosted/SaaS editor, “asset builder”, or similar functionality that makes the Software available to your users/customers
+- Shipping a hosted/SaaS editor, asset builder, or similar functionality that makes the Software available to your users/customers
-- Embedding it into commercial **platforms/marketplaces/resellers** where customers can access the functionality as part of the platform’s offering
+- Embedding it into commercial platforms/marketplaces/resellers where customers can access the functionality as part of the platform's offering

-If you’re unsure whether your use is “Competing Use”, see [`COMMERCIAL.md`](./COMMERCIAL.md).
+If you are unsure whether your use is Competing Use, see COMMERCIAL.md.

 ### 2-year rolling conversion to MIT (per commit/version)

-FSL applies per **version** of the software that is made available.
+FSL applies per version of the software that is made available.
 In a git repository, treat each pushed commit as a version made available at the time it was first published.
-**Two years after a given commit was first made available, that commit is additionally available under the MIT License.** Newer commits remain under FSL until they reach the 2-year mark.
+Two years after a given commit was first made available, that commit is additionally available under the MIT License.
+Newer commits remain under FSL until they reach the 2-year mark.

 ### Trademarks / branding

-The license does **not** grant rights to Evencio trademarks or logos beyond attribution/origin.
+The license does not grant rights to Evencio trademarks or logos beyond attribution/origin.
 Public forks must rebrand before publishing.
-See [`TRADEMARKS.md`](./TRADEMARKS.md).
+See TRADEMARKS.md.